Weighted Discriminants and Mass Formulas for Number Fields: Counting Functions and Mass Formulas

-\begin{prop} Let $a$ be an integer not divisible by $|\Gamma|$.
-Then for any proper counting function $c$, $(\Gamma,c)$ has a pure $S$-mass formula, where $S$ is the set of all primes congruent to $a$ modulo $|\Gamma|$. \end{prop}
+\begin{prop} Let $a$ be an integer relatively prime to $|\Gamma|$, and let $c$ be any proper counting function for $\Gamma$.
+Then $c$ has a pure $S$-mass formula, where $S$ is the set of all primes congruent to $a$ modulo $|\Gamma|$. \end{prop}

-\begin{prop} Let $c$ be any proper counting function.
-Then $(\Gamma,c)$ has a pure tame mass formula if and only if $\Gamma$ has a rational character table.
-This also holds for any group $\Gamma$. \end{prop}
+\begin{prop} Let $c$ be any proper counting function for $\Gamma$.
+Then $c$ has a pure tame mass formula if and only if $\Gamma$ has a rational character table. \end{prop}

-Kedlaya only considers a subset of the counting functions we allow here, so we will show that Proposition \ref{prop:Kedlaya-cong} extends to the set we are considering.
-We will omit this for Proposition \ref{prop:Kedlaya-tame}, since we will later generalize this theorem for non-pure mass formulas.
+Kedlaya only considers natural counting functions (using our terminology), so we will prove that Proposition \ref{prop:Kedlaya-cong} extends to non-natural counting functions as well.